Connecting to the Instrument

 Especially when working at high data transfer rates, it’s recommended to use one of the network card models that have been tested by Zurich Instruments.
 In comparison, some older network cards either don’t support performance features such as receive side scaling or jumbo packets, or have performance limitations that can lead to sample loss.
 In addition to the choice of the network card, a powerful processor on the host PC is essential for preventing data loss.

-Table 4 lists the network cards recommended by Zurich Instruments.
+lists the network cards recommended by Zurich Instruments.
 The rightmost column lists the recommended settings where they differ from the default.
 Under Windows, the network card settings can be accessed from the Device Manager.
-In the Network Adapters group, right-click on the entry for the network card and select Properties to open a dialog such as the one shown in Figure 12
+In the Network Adapters group, right-click on the entry for the network card and select Properties to open a dialog such as the one shown in Figure 13

 Model | Requirements | Settings |